YingCGooi/coin_exchange/README.md

 Some tests on buying/selling (especially `test_buy_btc_or_eth_page`) will fail a number of times due to sudden changing in prices during the time of buy/sell.
 Many tests are asserted against real-time data, so you may expect some discrepancies to occur.

-## Offline Mode
-In the case where the application fails to fetch real-time data, the last retrieved price data will be used.
-This will apply to buy/sell prices as well as historical chart data.
-It is possible to run the application entirely off-line.
-For the best user experience, it is recommended that you have an active Internet connection.

-## API Utilization
-Third-party APIs are used to include real-time BTC and ETH prices into the application and to display a 30-day BTC and ETH chart.
-- API for real-time BTC and ETH prices: https://min-api.cryptocompare.com/data/pricemulti?fsyms=BTC,ETH&tsyms=USD
-- API information for historical hourly price data: https://www.cryptocompare.com/api/#-api-data-histohour-